flash-oss/allserver/README.md

 Problems I had:

 - The HTTP status codes were never enough as error explanation.
-I always had to analise: firstly the status code, then detect the response body content type - text or json, then analyse the body for the actual error.
+Firstly, I wrap the HTTP call in a `try-catch`.
+Then, I always had to analise: the status code, then detect the response body content type - text or json, then analyse the body for the actual error.
 I got very much annoyed by this repetitive boilerplate code.
+- I got tired of wrapping every RPC call with a `try-catch`.
+Too much boilerplate for such a ubiquitous operation.
 - REST route naming is not clear enough.
-What this route is for - `/user`?
+What is this route for - `/user`?
 You need to read the docs!
 I want it to be as simple and clear as calling a JS function/method - `createUser()`, or `updateUser()`, or `getUser()`, or `removeUser()`, of `findUsers()`, etc.
 - The HTTP methods are a pain point of any REST API.
 Is it `POST` or `PUT` or `PATCH`?
 What if a route removes a permission to a file from a user, should it be `DELETE` or `POST`?
-I know it should be `POST`, but it's confusing to call `POST` when I need to do REMOVE something.
+I know it should be `POST`, but it's confusing to call `POST` when I need to REMOVE something.
 Protocol-level methods are never enough.
+- The HTTP status codes are never enough and overly confusing.
+If a `user` record in the database is readonly, and you are trying to modify it, a typical server would reply `400 Bad Request`.
+However, the requests is perfectly fine.
+It's the user state (data) is not fine.
-- The GraphQL has great DX and tooling, but it is not a good fit for microservices.
+- The GraphQL has great DX and tooling, but it's not a good fit for microservices.
 It adds too much complexity and is performance unfriendly (slow).
-- When a performance scaling was needed I had to rewrite an entire service and client codes to more performant network protocol implementation.
+- When a performance scaling was needed I had to rewrite an entire service and client source code in multiple projects to a more performant network protocol implementation.
 This was a significant and avoidable time waste in my opinion.
 - HTTP monitoring tools were alarming errors when I was trying to check if a user with email `bla@example.com` exists (REST reply HTTP 404).
 Whereas, I don't want that alarm.
 That's not an error, but a regular true/false check.
 I want to monitor only the "route not found" errors.
-- I got tired of `try-catch`-ing everything.
-The only time I want to `try-catch` is when a programmer made a mistake (typo), or a remote server is down.

 I wanted something which:

-- Does not throw exceptions client-side when server-side throws.
+- Does not throw exceptions client-side no matter what.
 - Can be easily mapped to any language, any protocol.
 Especially to upstream GraphQL mutations.
-- Is simple to read in code, just like a method/function call.
+- Is simple to read in the source code, just like a method/function call.
 Without thinking of protocol-level details for every damn call.
 - Allows me to test gRPC server from my browser/Postman/curl (via HTTP!) by a simple one line config change.
 - Does not bring tons of npm dependencies with it.